thomasemeryy/toktik/README.md

-# toktik
+# TokTik
-A python library to parse statistics from a .json export.
+A simple program to calculate statistics from a TikTok data export.